CrowdStrike/omigo-data-analytics/README.md

  * Out of the box support for data with changing schema.
  * Visualization APIs to provide simple interface to matplotlib, seaborn, and other popular libraries.

-## Best for following scenarios
+## Primary use cases
  * Data Exploration phase when we don't know what we are looking for, and what might work.
  * Wide datasets with 100s or 1000s of columns.
- * Need for lot of custom processing, filtering, sampling in non trivial ways.
+ * Need ability to integrate custom APIs or modules for both data ingestion and processing.
  * Working with data collected over long period of time.

 ## How and why is TSV format used